expo/expo/docs/pages/eas-update/getting-started.md

    After this command, you should have a new field in your app config (**app.json**) at `expo.updates.url`, which is the URL where your app will fetch new updates.
    <br/><br/>

-   > Optional step: There is also a `fallbackToCacheTimeout` property.
-If you'd like your app to try to load new updates when a user opens the app, set this to something other than zero, like `3000` (3 seconds).
-A value of `3000` would mean that your app will try and download a new update for up to 3 seconds before loading the previous update it already has locally.
+   > There is also a `fallbackToCacheTimeout` property under `expo.updates`.
+If you'd like your app to attempt to load new updates when a user opens the app, set this to something other than zero, like `3000` (3 seconds).
+A value of `3000` would mean that your app will attempt to download a new update for up to 3 seconds before loading the previous update it already has locally.
 If the app is able to download the update within 3 seconds, your users will see the changes in the newest update immediately.

 3. Next, set an `expo.runtimeVersion` property in the project's **app.json** file.
 Let's use `{ "policy": "sdkVersion" }` as the runtime version's value: